 Handouts and worksheets

-- Download the preferred file:
+- Download the activity and answer sheet.

 - Illustration (Money Throughout History)—one copy per student, or display to review together